 I owe a particular and profound debt of gratitude to Professor Graham Reynolds who was a huge help in conceptualizing the course and providing many iterative comments on the drafts of the course proposal.
 Graham is a great colleague, always generous with his time, and incredibly thoughtful and insightful in his approach.

 The UBC Centre for Teaching, Learning & Technology for being an incredible facilitator and inspiration – in particular three wonderful collaborators.
 The amazing Novak Rogic has always pushed open the doors for open pedagogies, and simply made the seemingly impossible just happen.
-Will Engle has selflessly provided a seemingly endless supply of concepts, ideas, encouragement and follow-up that has directly benefitted students in more ways than can be imagined.
+Will Engle has selflessly provided a seemingly endless supply of concepts, ideas, encouragement and follow-up that has directly benefited students in more ways than can be imagined.
 Richard Tape, in addition to having a deep but eminently practical understanding of how pedagogy and technology interrelate, has been superhuman in always helping to improve, refine and evolve the on-line presence of the course.

 One name must stand out however, that of Gowan T. Guest, C.M., Q.C.
 (1929-2016).
 It was my great fortune that Gowan joined the firm of Owen, Bird when I was but a puppy lawyer.
 Gowan trained me in broadcasting law with great kindness and generosity.
 He saved me often, making me look good when I wasn’t, and was effusive and supportive when I did anything even half-right.
 Gowan had a deep understanding of the role of counsel, an unflinching commitment to the Rule of Law, and a clear vision of the practice of law as an honourable profession, and not a business.
 These lessons stay with me always.
-This course is most definitely dedicated to Gowan’s memory.
+The course is proudly dedicated to Gowan’s memory.

 Apologies to anyone I missed.